 Adenium pests

 I have had various issues with Adenium plants here.
-The are issues with too much rain and with the large swing of the suns path throughout the year it can…
+The are issues with too much rain and with the large swing of the sun’s path throughout the year.
+It can…

 I have had various issues with Adenium plants here.
-The are issues with too much rain and with the large swing of the suns path throughout the year it can be a challenge to keep them in enough sunlight.
+The are issues with too much rain and with the large swing of the sun’s path throughout the year.
+It can be a challenge to keep them in enough sunlight.

 The nasty little things is sitting on the underside of the topleaves.
 You can see how some leaevs have already been a meal.
 This bug can eat all the leaves from a mature Adenium in just a few hours.
 In the Philippines they seem to like this plant.